CS-433/cs-433-project-2-rainbow-triangle/submissions/README.md

 # Submissions

-All submissions made on AIcrowd are here.
+All submissions made on AIcrowd are here and named appropriately.

 `baseline\`: predictions made by KNN, Naive Bayes, Logistic Regression, SVM, Random Forest and Multi Layer Perceptron.